Microsoft Teams Logo

 Manual task: With thousands of potential customers signing up to free trials, downloading e-books or attending webinars monthly,, it’s important that the correct information is sent out at the right stage of every journey.
 Doing this manually is not scalable.

-Automated solution: Programs like Autopilot help automate email campaigns based on customers’ actions and journey stage.
+Automated solution: Programs like Autopilot help automate email campaigns based on customers’ actions and journey stage, or you could build Zapier workflows to email new customers and share info automatically.

 HR automation